-- Criteria for excluding companies with activities linked to controversial sectors as well as specific PAI-indicators, such as fossil fuels and controversial weapons. - Criteria for excluding companies with confirmed violations of international norms and conventions. - Assessment of the investment not causing significant adverse impacts on sustainability factors.
+- Assessment of the investment not causing significant adverse impacts on sustainability factors (PAI).
 The assessment is conducted in the fund company's internal PAI tool. - Assessment of which products and services the company is otherwise involved with, and if these could be deemed to significantly counteract sustainable development.